evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

 1. If contract is on npm or github you can npm install the package and then import it from node_modules.
 The tevm compiler supports node_resolution to import from other monorepo packages and node_modules
 2. In future versions whatsabi integration will allow you to generate the contracts via pointing at a block explorer
-3. Finally the most manual way of creating a contract is to use human readable abi for any contract methods you need using `createScript` or `createContract` <- TODO link to reference docs.
+3. Finally the most manual way of creating a contract is to use human readable abi for any contract methods you need using [`createScript`](https://tevm.sh/reference/tevm/contract/type-aliases/createscript/) or [`createContract`](https://tevm.sh/reference/tevm/contract/functions/createcontract/).
 You only need to include the methods you wish to use

 :::